ant-media/management-panel-reborn/README.md

 Components never call `fetch` directly.
 Every domain goes through a hook (`useStreams`, `useServerStats`, and so on) that hides whether it polls or subscribes.
 That is what keeps the mock-to-live swap a config flag instead of a rewrite.

+## Development

+The project is built with agentic development in mind.
+The docs in `docs/` and the rules in [AGENTS.md](AGENTS.md) exist so an AI agent can pick up the full project state on its own, without anyone explaining it.

+The recommended flow: open the project in an LLM workspace (Claude Code or similar) and tell it something like *"we are devs on Ant Media Server, please load up the project's knowledge"*.
+Wait for it to read the docs, then you are ready to work.

+Open work lives in [docs/dev-progress/TODO.md](docs/dev-progress/TODO.md), with the current state in [STATUS.md](docs/dev-progress/STATUS.md).
+Agents are instructed to pick work from the TODO, keep both files current, and never pull future-scope (V2) items without approval.
+This setup is temporary: once the current TODO list is done, it gets removed and tracking continues on GitHub issues as normal.